berespt/hummingbird/site/content/contact/_index.md

     text: 'bluesinkrakow@gmail.com '
 ---
 We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+We strive improve constantly and your feedback is valuable for us.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>
+<h3 class="f4 b lh-title mb2">How can I…?</h3>

-You can email us or use the form below for any inquiries about the event.
+Please email us in case of any questions.
 Don’t be shy, drop us a line!